AI-powered Inventory Optimization & Supply Planning

 In advanced planning platforms, Artificial Intelligence can also support scenario simulations and generate recommendations that help teams prioritize the most impactful actions.

-They work reasonably well in stable environments.
-But as soon as variability increases, they become rigid and require constant manual adjustments.
+This works reasonably well in stable environments.
+But as soon as variability increases — promotions, new product launches, supply disruptions, channel shifts — these systems become rigid and require constant manual adjustments, which is why planners so often end up back in Excel.

 As a modern cloud-native application, Flowlity is highly scalable and can handle large volumes of data without performance loss.